The Honest Guide · Chapter 6

 The hours machine

-For the three Board of Behavioral Sciences credentials, the requirement is 3,000 hours of supervised experience after the degree, completed over at least 104 weeks (two years).
-The credentials differ in how much of that has to be direct clinical work.
-The LMFT and the LPCC each require at least 1,750 hours of direct clinical counseling.
+The credentials also differ in how much of the 3,000 hours must be direct clinical work.
+The LMFT and LPCC each require at least 1,750 hours of direct clinical counseling.
+For LMFTs, at least 500 of those hours must involve diagnosing and treating couples, families, or children.
 The LCSW requires at least 750 hours of face-to-face psychotherapy inside a 2,000-hour clinical minimum.
 The psychologist route is built differently again: two years of supervised professional experience totaling 3,000 hours, at least half of it after the doctorate, with no separate direct-client-contact minimum.
 The hours are the heart of the route, and they are where the rules get specific.
 For the LMFT detail, see the 3,000-hour requirement explained.
 What happens to those hours over time, the exams, and the full credential-by-credential comparison come next.

 Your hours can expire: the six-year window